A caesarean section, or C-section, is an operation to deliver your baby through a cut made in your tummy and womb.

 - you have certain infections, such as a first genital herpes infection occurring late in pregnancy or untreated HIV

-- your baby isn't getting enough oxygen and nutrients – sometimes this may mean the baby needs to be delivered immediately
+- your baby is not getting enough oxygen and nutrients – sometimes this may mean the baby needs to be delivered immediately

-- your labour isn't progressing or there's excessive vaginal bleeding
+- your labour is not progressing or there's excessive vaginal bleeding

 If there's time to plan the procedure, your midwife or doctor will discuss the benefits and risks of a caesarean compared with a vaginal birth.